michmzr/michmzr.github.io/about.md

 I love to learn, jump on the chance to challenge my skills on difficult subjects.

-The opinions expressed herein are my own personal opinions and do not represent my employer’s view in anyway.
+The opinions expressed herein are my own personal opinions and do not represent my employer’s view in any way.

 ## You can find me on

 - Personal, non technical blog [Geekowojażer](geekowojazer.pl) (only polish language)